mwat56/Nele/README.md

 The purpose of this package/application was twofold initially.
 On one hand I needed a project to learn the (then to me new) `Go` language, and on the other hand I wanted a project, that lead me into different domains, like user authentication, configuration, data formats, error handling, filesystem access, data logging, os, network, regex, templating etc. –
-And, I wanted no external dependencies (like databases etc.). – And, I didn't care for Windows(tm) compatibility since I left the MS-platform about 25 years ago after using it in the 80s and early 90s of the last century.
+And, I wanted no external dependencies (like databases etc.). – And, I didn't care for Windows<sup>(tm) </sup> compatibility since I left the MS-platform about 25 years ago after using it in the 80s and early 90s of the last century.
 (But who, in his right mind, would want to run a web-service on such a platform anyway?)

 That's how I ended up with this little blog-system (for lack of a better word; or: diary, notes, …).